tscholze/xamarin-road-to-surface-duo/README.md

 ## Contributing
 Feel free to improve the quality of the code.
 It would be great to learn more from experienced C#, Xamarin and Azure developers.
+Please use the "default" workflow of contributing to this project.
+1. Open an issue and describing your idea or bug finding
+1. Fork repository
+1. Fix bug / add enhancement in well named feature branch with issue number (e.g. `user.name/2-added-app-icon`)
+1. Add the issue number to your commit message (e.g. `#2 Added new app icon`)
+1. Create pull request (PR) from your feature branch to this `master` branch
+1. Please keep in touch with your PR to answer upcoming questions
+1. If your PR got merged, check if you are listed in the "Authors" section of the readme

 ## Authors
 Just me, [Tobi]([https://tscholze.github.io).